 In order to register your child we will need to see their full birth certificate, photographic identity of mother i.e. drivers licence/passport, Red Immunisations Book and you need to provide the childs NHS number.
 Please speak to reception as childrens registration forms differ from adult forms.

-To check and see if we cover your address please click here and you will be able to check using your postcode.
+To check and see if we cover your address please enter your postcode below or click here and you will see a map of our catchment area and be able to check using your postcode.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.